gaussian/permissible/README.md

 (We can also use classes like `PermissibleSelfOnlyMixin` to define good default permission maps for our models.)

+Remember to add any new permissions (beyond add, view, change, delete) to your model's `Meta.permissions` variable.

 With the permissions configured, now we can force different views to use them:
-- If you would like the permissions to work for API views (via django-rest-framework):
-Add `PermissiblePerms` to the `permission_classes` for the viewsets for our models
+- If you would like the permissions to work for API views (via django-rest-framework): Add `PermissiblePerms` to the `permission_classes` for the viewsets for our models
 - If you would like the permissions to work in the Django admin: Add `PermissibleAdminMixin` to the admin classes for our models

 That's it.
 Actions are now protected by permissions checks.
 But there is no easy way to create the permissions in the first place.
-That's where the second feature comes in.
+That's where the next two features come in.

 ## Feature 2: Simple permissions assignment using "root" models